 environmentally conscious fabric treatment fitness clothing 1775493175 03

 Our acid digital printing process is compatible with OEKO-TEX Standard 100 (Class II for direct skin contact).
 Each batch can be certified upon request.FORALLTEX D036 fabric meets Bluesign® criteria for chemical safety and environmental performance.
+Our process also aligns with ISO 14046 water footprint principles and REACH Annex XVII restrictions.

 The ROI & Yield Calculator for Garment Factories